Liu He Men

 ‘Lower Hip Step’, disperses heart fire, opens the body’s meridians and brightens the vision.

-Initially, students learn particular forms and follow certain rules.
-Through practice, these movements progress from awkward to natural.
-When this level is reached, you can fight successfully.
-The methods of Zi Ran Men combat follow the rules of nature – apply the techniques without thought, movements come from nothing.
+Initially, students learn particular forms and follow certain guide lines.
+Through observations and practice, these movements progress from awkward to natural.
+When this level is attained, you can defend yourself more successfully.
+The methods of Zi Ran Men self-defence capabilities adhere to the rules of nature – apply technique without thought, and movements appear from nothing.

 When still, the stance resembles an ancient Chinese General holding a decree tablet.
 This is known as ‘Bao Bei Shou’.
 When moving, the feet remain in the shape of the letter ‘T’ and the hands hold the form of ‘Ghost Hands’.